Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 “He had your attention all summer.
 I’ll go to Japan.
 It’ll be our ‘Summer Place.’”

 After hanging up, I call Tommy to see if Jace has shown up.
-He was all excited about going to Michael’s and playing with the Out Crowd.
+He is all excited about going to Michael’s and playing with the Out Crowd.

 “How did you get to see Jace?”